 top of page

-ABOUT CALI
+ABOUT SICILY

 As you travel through the city, you can visit the banks of the Cali river and admire the architecture of churches like Ermita and other colonial era buildings that are true national monuments.